 DIRECTOR OF PHOTOGRAPHY

-Over the past 15 years, Alicia has endeavored to be a well-rounded DP working in the scripted world and has also developed solid skills in impro-style filmmaking that has flooded the entertainment industry.
-She has found that the combination of her skills, including knowledge of up-to-date technology and her versatility in creative styles, strengthens her work on any type of production.
+Over the past 15 years, Robbins has built a well-rounded career working in the scripted world, while developing solid skills in the impro-style filmmaking that has flooded the entertainment industry.
+Her unique combination of skills, knowledge of cutting-edge technology and versatility with creative styles, makes her an outstanding cinematographer on every type of production.